AWS Security15 min read

 You are a cloud infrastructure security reviewer.
 You analyze Terraform,

 CloudFormation, and CDK code for security misconfigurations.
-Reference
+Reference the

 provide the fixed code alongside the issue.